 Producing and Sequencing Music

 Computers are now the basic sketchpad for creating music.
-From recording instruments into them to using software instruments that sound like nearly anything, software recording allows extremely complex production.
-This 5 week program will familiarize members with the use of computer based MIDI soft and hardware, synthesizers, mixers, and cover some of the technical ‘mysteries’ which are critical to comprehending use.
-This program is mostly about exploring the musical production process.
+From recording instruments into them to using software instruments that sound like nearly anything, software allows extremely complex production.
+This five-week class will familiarize members with the use of computer-based MIDI soft and hardware, synthesizers, and will cover some of the technical ‘mysteries’ which are critical to comprehending their use.
+Studio production, recording with mics, and basics of audio will be covered.
+This class is mostly about exploring the musical production process.
 The only prerequisites are interest in music, some keyboard and/or guitar skill, and curiosity.

 The class structure will consist of three separate elements.
 Lecture/Workshop sessions will cover operation of the systems, demonstrating different techniques in a group setting.
-This will be the time for reviewing readings, presenting questions and troubleshooting.
-Students will play back their pieces for feedback, and so others can see how different people compose.
-Individual studio times will be assigned to each student.
-These times are for trying the different functions of the software, creating short musical ideas to apply learned skills, and experimenting with new techniques.
+This will be the time for reviewing readings, presenting questions, and troubleshooting.
+Students will play back their pieces for feedback and so others can see how different people compose.
+Individual studio times will be assigned to each student, for trying the different functions of the software, creating short musical ideas to apply learned skills, and experimenting with new techniques.
 Members will be expected to spend a minimum of two 4 hour blocks in the studio per week.
-Consulting times will be scheduled to permit members to meet for individual or small group assistance in the studio.
-If members are having problems understanding operation, this is the time to get additional help.
+Consulting times will be scheduled to permit students to meet for individual or small group assistance in the studio.

 Location and Schedule

 Week One: Tue/Wed 9a-Noon & 1-4p, Thu 9a-1p

 Regular schedule: Tue 9a-Noon & 1-5p, Wed 9a-1p (*Students must schedule 12 hrs of studio time each week for the duration of the session*)

 Week 5 schedule:Wed 9a-Noon, Thu/Fri 9a-Noon & 1-5p